odoe/learn-dojo/posts/migrating-to-dojo-6.md

 });
 ```

-But the `Header` widget requires some properties, so we can tell the render factory that properties are expected and we can type them.
+But the `Header` widget requires some properties, so we can tell the render factory that properties are expected, and we can type them.

 ```ts
 const factory = create().properties<{ title: string }>();
 ```

-Now in the factory method, it will be pass a `properties()` method that will provide the passed properties to the widget.
+Now in the factory method, it will be pass a `properties()` method that will return the provided properties to the widget.

 ```tsx
 export default factory(({ properties }) => {